GuideSalesforceL2ATroubleshooting

 If the wrong value lives in a customer-owned field that feeds assignment rules, overwriting it can fire routing.
 The correct path is to mark manual_hold, resolve the root cause (often upstream of Gremlin), and either clear the incumbent value deliberately or switch to gremlin_owned writes for new signals.

-The downstream automation risk audit page covers how to classify the field and what --ack-risk-audit is for.
+The downstream automation risk audit page covers how to classify the field and document approval before writeback.

 FAQ